shanecelis/KeySequences/README.md

 ### On a MonoBehaviour

-KeySequencer is designed to fit in with Unity's new InputSystem.
+KeySequencer is designed to fit in with Unity's new InputSystem but also works with the legacy InputManager.
 To use with a MonoBehaviour, add a KeySequencer field.

 ``` c#
 [SerializeField] private KeySequencer keySequences;